melvinzhang/maru/README.md

 -- http://piumarta.com/software/maru/

-This project focuses on the maru compiler/repl written in maru, while the parent project focused on the interpreter written in C (eval.c)
+This fork focuses on the maru compiler/repl written in maru, while the parent focused on the interpreter written in C

+## Objective
+* src/eval.l to have the same features as csrc/eval.c
+  * able to run test-pepsi example

-## Goals
+## Other improvements
-* port the backend to LLVM so that it is not limited to one hardware platform (IA32)
-* write tests for the repl
+* write tests for eval
 * document the maru language
-* update eval.l to support all features of eval.c
+* add LLVM support

 ## Bootstrapping
 eval.s is compiled version of the interpreter, it can be compiled to a binary with gcc via the Makefile